Lackawanna Heritage Valley's Free BikeShare Program

 Borrowing a bike is easy!

-Lackawanna Heritage Valley's BikeShare is a free bike share program managed by the Lackawanna Heritage Valley.
-The program is open to anyone age 16 or older with a valid Driver's License or state photo ID.
+Lackawanna Heritage Valley's BikeShare is a free bikeshare program managed by the Lackawanna Heritage Valley.
+The program is open to anyone age 16 or older with a valid driver's license or state photo ID.
 Cyclists under age 18 must be accompanied by an adult.
-It's easy to participate.
-Simply present your photo ID to a program administrator at any Lackawanna Heritage Valley BikeShare location, and enjoy your ride!
+It's easy to participate - simply present your photo ID to a program administrator at any Lackawanna Heritage Valley BikeShare location, complete a quick waiver form, and enjoy your ride!

-We advise that you call the site to confirm hours of availability.
+Standard bicycles are not reservable and are on a first-come basis.
+We strongly advise that you call the site to confirm hours of availability.

 Lackawanna Heritage Valley's Free BikeShare Locations